Passivity-Centric Safe Reinforcement Learning for Contact-Rich Robotic Tasks: INTRODUCTION

-Passivity is a fundamental concept in control theory.
-As proven in \cite{stefano2015earbook}, passivity-based control is needed to facilitate physical interactions with the environment.
-It is vital to monitor and restrict the amount of energy allowed to be stored and injected by the controller into the robot to ensure the passivity and safety of the system~\cite{lachner_shaping_2022}.
-Energy tanks are widely used to achieve passivity-based control by restricting the amount of energy allowed to be stored in the system~\cite{michel_safety-aware_2022,SebastianICRA2023}.
+Stability is crucial for maintaining predictable and controllable robot behavior, especially when interacting with complex and unstructured surroundings~\cite{10806834} which can not be ignored in real-world robotic deployment~\cite{tang2024deep}.
+For instance, an RL policy trained without considering system stability might generate control commands that cause high-frequency vibrations or unbounded energy accumulation.
+Such behaviors can damage the robot, compromise its performance, or pose safety risks to humans.
+Hence, ensuring that RL policies are inherently stable and safe is not only a theoretical concern but a practical necessity for robotics.
+Despite these risks, a substantial portion of RL research focuses primarily on maximizing task success rates or improving learning efficiency, with limited attention given to the stability of policy.
+This gap presents a significant barrier to real-world deployment, where stability and safety are not only desirable but essential~\cite{bharadhwaj2022auditing}.

-In the RL literature, the energy tanks were mostly limited to a deployment-time filtering step \cite{hathaway_learning_2023}.
-To the best of our knowledge, only \cite{zanella2024learning} employed the classical energy-tank based passivity approach during RL training for contact-rich tasks by filtering the RL output and terminating the training episode when the tank is depleted.
-We advance the prior work by exploring \textit{passivity-aware} learning by explicitly defining passivity-related constraints as part of the RL problem formulation.
-Leveraging a safe RL framework, we simultaneously answer the contact-rich safety and passivity problems.
-Furthermore, as stated in \cite{shahriari2019power}, solely limiting the total amount of energy is insufficient to ensure the passivity of the system.
-Hence, we augment the energy tank with a flow limit, unlike \cite{zanella2024learning}.
+Passivity-based control (PBC) is a fundamental method to prove the stability of physical interactions with the environment \cite{stefano2015earbook}.
+It is even more critical for kinematically redundant robots, as internal motions within the null space of the task Jacobian can result in an unintended increase in system energy, potentially leading to instability.
+Moreover, it is vital to monitor and restrict the amount of energy allowed to be stored and injected by the controller into the robot to ensure the passivity and safety of the system~\cite{lachner_shaping_2022}.
+Energy tanks are widely used to achieve passivity-based control by restricting the amount of energy allowed to be stored in the system~\cite{michel_safety-aware_2022}.
+However, as mentioned above and pointed out in \cite{shahriari2019power}, the bounding of the energy alone is not sufficient to ensure the passivity of the system, but also the energy flow between the controller and robot has to be limited.
+We follow the recent works~\cite{michel_novel_2024, michel_safety-aware_2022, SebastianICRA2023} with an augmented energy tank approach that also restricts the energy flow.
+Although energy tank-based passivity is studied extensively in the classical control literature, its inclusion in RL-based control learning is not sufficiently explored.